guuuu/gxdev/README.md

 This project is [GNU GPLv3](https://github.com/guuuu/gxdev/blob/main/LICENSE) licensed.

 ***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_"# gxdev"
+_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_